nthdimtech/nthdimtech-site/content/signet/downloads.md

 ## Signet Downloads

 The Signet client is a standalone cross-platform application that supports Windows (7 and up), MacOS, and GNU/Linux.
-The latest client version is [0.9.13](/signet/release-notes/20190412_signet-client-0.9.13-notes).
+Read the latest client [release notes](/signet/release-notes/20190412_signet-client-0.9.13-notes) for information on new features and improvements.
+[Browser plugins](#browser-plugins) for the Signet client are available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/signet/) and [Chrome](https://chrome.google.com/webstore/detail/signet/gppbigcoahebbhkhdpdlilkncbedfpbm).
 The latest firmware version is [1.3.4](https://nthdimtech.com/downloads/signet-releases/firmware/signet-1.3.4.sfw).
 You can download a binary image below or download the [source code](#source-code) to build your own binaries.

-You can download the Firefox plugin for Signet from its [addon page](https://addons.mozilla.org/en-US/firefox/addon/signet/) on mozilla.org or by searching for "Signet" in the Firefox extensions page.
-A standalone extension file is available below.
-If you install from the file you will not recieve automatic updates.
-A Chrome extension is available below but it must be installed manually through [chrome://extensions](chrome://extensions) in developer mode until it is approved by Google.
+Check the sections below for installation notes for your platform.

 Description      | Version | File | GPG signature
 -----------------|---------|------|---------------